thisisqubika/rusen/README.md

 ### Sections
 You can choose the sections to output simply by setting the appropriate values in the configuration.

+### Exclude if
+Here you can pass a block that will receive the error, if the block returns false then the error will be notified.

 ### Email settings
 All the email settings are self explanatory but you can contact me if any of them needs clarification.